Creating beautiful container plantings is easy if you understand the concept of using thrillers, fillers, and spillers.

 |Chiller||Coleus, Dusty Miller, Geranium||Bleeding Heart, Lobelia, Oxalis|

-Check out beautiful container plantings you see – I bet lots of them are using this concept!
+Check out the beautiful container plantings you come across in your travels. – I bet lots of them use this concept!
 For ideas on how to build beautiful garden beds, read 3 Steps For Building Beautiful Garden Borders.

 Here’s another example of a container planted using the same concept.
 It’s a little older, so you can see how beautifully the containers become as the plants mature.
 This one doesn’t include a “chiller”, but I still think it’s beautiful!